''aol 10 Free Hours, Hook Up, Hang Out Have Fun,floppy''

 Scott Pound wrote:

-I am working on a critical study of the use of repetition in 20th C writing
+I am working on a critical study of the use of repetition in 20th C writingand performance and would appreciate citations people might be able to

 provide for works (creative and critical) that deal with NON-LITERARY forms